 - inlays and onlays

 - crowns and repairs to crowns

-- implants are covered up to the cost of non-implant crowns or prostheses.
-Surgery and facility charges are not covered.

 - prosthodontic services construction and insertion of bridges or standard dentures

 - repair of bridges

+- implant surgery and facility charges are not covered.
+Implants will be covered up to the cost of non-implant crowns or prostheses.